JonSchaeffer/minimal-envoy-tilt/README.md

 Note: This command only needs to be run once.
 If you delete the k3d containers out of Docker, do a docker purge, or docker isn't showing any containers, you will need to run the above command again.

-Once the k3d cluster has been created, then you can run from the mother repo's root dir:
+Once the k3d cluster has been created, then you can run from the repo's root:
 `tilt up`

 Note: `tilt up` can only be run from the repo's root dir.